-The BES Telecommunications Act is the basis for offering telecommunications services.
+The BES Telecommunications Act forms the basis of the provision of telecom services.

-The policy objective of the Ministry of Economic Affairs, Agriculture and Innovation for the telecommunications sector is a continuation of the existing situation for a period of 3-5 years.
-In principle, the policy that has been conducted so far by BT&P will be maintained (“silent transition”).
-There will be for example no (not yet a) full liberalization of the telecommunications market as is the case in the Netherlands/European Union.
+For the telecoms sector, the policy aim of the Ministry for Economic Affairs is a continuation of the situation per 10-10-10 for a period of 3-5 years.
+In principle, the policy used until then by P&TB will be used (‘silent transition’).
+For example, there will be no question of full liberalization of the telecoms market as is the case in the Netherlands/European Union.

 Is there a frequency plan for the Caribbean Netherlands?

-Will new call signs be introduced for the Caribbean Netherlands?
+Will there be new call signs for the Caribbean Netherlands?

-No, the current call signs that were granted for the Netherlands Antilles will be maintained.
-Your call sign will therefore not change.
-The BES Radio Amateurs Decision was published on October 4th.
-The division for the Caribbean Netherlands has been included in it.
-For Bonaire this is PJ4, St. Eustatius PJ5 and Saba PJ6.
+No, the current call signs used for the Netherlands Antilles will continue to be used.
+Your call sign will not change.
+For Bonaire this is PJ4, for St. Eustatius PJ5 and for Saba PJ6.

-Radio transmission amateurs from the Netherlands may use their own call sign, under addition of Bonaire /PJ4, St. Eustatius /PJ5 and Saba /PJ6.
+Radio amateurs from the Netherlands may use their own call sign, adding Bonaire /PJ4, St. Eustatius /PJ5 and Saba /PJ6.

-Who issues the maritime frequencies and who will monitor these?
+Who will publish the maritime frequencies and who will monitor this?

 Trade and equipment